tapilab/protest/README.md

 #UPDATES:
 - Done issue#14
-- Collecting users timeline from tweets mentioning foraPT (PT out)
+- Done Collection of users' timeline from tweets mentioning foraPT (PT out)
 - Figuring out how to do issue#15